EHDE(LOCAL) - ALTERNATIVE METHODS FOR EARNING CREDIT: DISTANCE LEARNING

 Other Distance Learning

-All secondary students shall be eligible to take correspondence courses and/or distance learning courses and earn credit toward graduation.
+Secondary students shall be eligible to take a District-approved correspondence course and/or distance learning courses and earn credit toward graduation.